The 20 Best Esophageal Atresia Doctors Near Me in Maryland, US

 Rubenstein Child Health Building

-Samuel Alaish is a General Surgeon in Baltimore, Maryland.
+Samuel Alaish is a General Surgeon practicing medicine in Baltimore, Maryland.
 Dr. Alaish is rated as an Experienced provider by MediFind in the treatment of Esophageal Atresia.
-His top areas of expertise are Short Bowel Syndrome, Pectus Excavatum, Esophageal Atresia, and Gastroschisis.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Short Bowel Syndrome, Pectus Excavatum, Necrotizing Enterocolitis, and Esophageal Atresia.
+Dr. Alaish is board certified in American Board Of Surgery.

-Rong Zhang is a primary care provider, practicing in Internal Medicine in Ellicott City, Maryland.
+Rong Zhang is a primary care provider, practicing in Internal Medicine in Baltimore, Maryland.
+She has been practicing medicine for over 44 years.
 Dr. Zhang is rated as an Advanced provider by MediFind in the treatment of Esophageal Atresia.
-Her top areas of expertise are Hypertension, Familial Hypertension, Glucocorticoid-Remediable Aldosteronism, and Tracheoesophageal Fistula.
-Dr. Zhang is currently accepting new patients.
+She is also highly rated in 8 other conditions, according to our data.
+Her clinical expertise encompasses Hypertension, Familial Hypertension, Glucocorticoid-Remediable Aldosteronism, and Tracheoesophageal Fistula.

 Walter Reed National Military Medical Center

 Elizabeth Mcleod is a primary care provider, practicing in Laboratory Medicine in Bethesda, Maryland.
 Dr. Mcleod is rated as an Experienced provider by MediFind in the treatment of Esophageal Atresia.
-Her top areas of expertise are Esophageal Atresia, Ehlers-Danlos Syndrome (EDS), Esophageal Perforation, and Gastroesophageal Reflux in Infants.
+Her clinical expertise encompasses Esophageal Atresia, Ehlers-Danlos Syndrome (EDS), Esophageal Perforation, and Gastroesophageal Reflux in Infants.

-James Moore is a Pediatric Surgeon and a General Surgeon in Baltimore, Maryland.
+James Moore is a Pediatric Surgeon practicing medicine in Baltimore, Maryland.
 Dr. Moore is rated as an Experienced provider by MediFind in the treatment of Esophageal Atresia.
-His top areas of expertise are Pectus Excavatum, Pectus Carinatum, Undescended Testicle, Gastroschisis, and Gastrostomy.
-Dr. Moore is currently accepting new patients.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Pectus Excavatum, Pectus Carinatum, Undescended Testicle, Gastroschisis, and Gastrostomy.

-Perri Hopkins is a primary care provider, a Pediatrics specialist and a General Practice provider in Jb Andrews, Maryland.
+Perri Hopkins is a primary care provider, practicing in Pediatrics in Jb Andrews, Maryland.
 Dr. Hopkins is rated as an Experienced provider by MediFind in the treatment of Esophageal Atresia.
-Her top areas of expertise are Tracheoesophageal Fistula, Esophageal Atresia, Biliary Atresia, and Gastrointestinal Fistula.
+Her clinical expertise encompasses Tracheoesophageal Fistula, Esophageal Atresia, Biliary Atresia, and Gastrointestinal Fistula.